digihunch/cloudkube/README.md

 You should be able to SSH to bastion host as the creation is completed.
 Once logged in, you will find the bootstrapping script already configure kubectl to use the implicit master identity, and prepared the script ([configure_kubectl_cognito_user.sh](https://github.com/digihunch/cloudkube/blob/main/aws/modules/bastion/custom_userdata.sh#L6) in home directory) for you to change kubectl to use Cognito user's identity.
 Check cloud init script to see what it does and /var/log/cloud-init-out.log for what happened during bootstrapping.

+Alternatively, you can use the bastion host as a SOCKS5 proxy, and connect with `kubectl` from your local machine via the [SOCKS5 Proxy](https://kubernetes.io/docs/tasks/extend-kubernetes/socks5-proxy-access-api/).

 You can use either identity with kubectl to test cluster functionality.
 Going into production, to map more IAM users or roles to Kubernetes Roles, follow the [document](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
 For example, if your AWS console session does not have visibility to workloads in [EKS resource view](https://aws.amazon.com/blogs/containers/introducing-kubernetes-resource-view-in-amazon-eks-console/), you will need to map the IAM user with appropriate Kubernetes Role.
 Suppose your console uses [account's root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html), you may map it to system master by adding the following entry to `aws-auth` configmap in `kube-system` namespace:
 ```yaml
   mapUsers: |